 You will find the link to the Desire2Learn login page in the dropdown menu of the DE tab.

 If you are interested in a program, you’ll need to complete a Regular Application form.
 If you just want to take one or two courses, you can fill out an “Occasional Student Application” form.
 To access these forms, click on the Admissions link at www.mcs.edu and look under “Apply Now.”
 Once you’ve received notice of your acceptance, you can select and register for your courses online.

 Visit our MCS website.
 Notices will be posted on the banner regarding when course registration will be available.
 Usually course registration for Fall semester begins in August, for Winter semester in November and for Summer semester in April.

 If you’re just getting started with us, and especially if you’re working full-time, we recommend that you begin with one or two courses each semester.
-If you have the time, you can study full-time online, taking four courses each semester and potentially qualifying for government-issued student loans.
+If you have the time, you can study full-time online, taking four or possibly five courses each semester.

 You can find the tuition cost under Tuition and Compulsory Fees at http://www.mcs.edu/academics/financing-your-education/ current-fee-schedule/#more-1458.
 Most courses will have textbooks that you’ll need to purchase, as well.
 If you’re over 55, you qualify for our Mature Student discount.